 Based on the temperament of your dog, a soft temporary muzzle may be put in place to ensure the safety of your dog and our groomers.
 They will NEVER be left on throughout the entire groom!
 Elizabethan collars (also known as E-collars) may be used for cats while being groomed depending on their temperament, it will ensure the safety of your cat and our groomers.

 What if I don’t like my pets groom?

 We do not offer refunds on grooming services.
 However in the event you are not happy with a groom we ask that you leave a message for your groomer on their voicemail.
 The groomer will make every effort to make time to adjust the cut in a timely manner.
-If the cut is shorter than you wanted it is possible due to matting a shorter cut was necessary.
+If the cut is shorter than you wanted, it is likely due to matting, and a shorter cut was necessary.
 Please be patient, the hair/fur will grow back, we promise.

-What are these red spots on my dog’s skin, they showed up after the groom?
+What are these red spots on my pet's skin, they showed up after the groom?

 Can I leave my pet with you all day while I go to work or run errands?

 No, I’m sorry we just don’t have the space to board your dog or cat for the day.
-We need to adhere to strict pick up policy, and there is a charge of $15 for a late pick up.
-This is for your pets comfort as hanging out at the groomer all day is not fun for them.
-They want you to come get them so they can strut around the neighborhood showing off their new do.
+We need to adhere to strict pick up policy, and there is a charge of $15 per 15 minutes for a late pick up, this will be applied after an initial grace period depending on the circumstances.
+This is for your pets comfort and safety.
+They want you to come get them so they can strut around the neighborhood showing off their new do!

 My Dog doesn’t like cats/ My cat doesn’t like dogs!!

 No problem!!
 We groom cats and dogs in separate rooms.
 In addition, we do offer cat only/dog only days.